KtGunn/RSND_MapMyWorld/README.md

 > rm -rf devel setup && catkin_make

-To bring up the application the following command are issued, each in its own console,
+To bring up the application the following commands are issued, each in its own console,

 > roslaunch my_robot world.launch